The Top 7 Advanced Cloud Security Challenges

 Although cloud services make it more economical to run and manage data centers that are highly scalable and portable, they also present an entirely new set of cyber security threats and concerns.

-2021 is becoming a major year for data breaches:
+2021 is becoming a significant year for data breaches:

 7 million records were breached of men’s clothing retailer Bonobos